Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ```
 git clone https://github.com/Azure/SaaS-Private-Connectivity.git
 ```

-Change into the cloned directory.
+Change into the cloned directory:

 ```
 cd Saas-Private-Connectivity
 ```

 In this tutorial, you learn how to: